← All writing

 “If your project still needs a PM after 90 days, something went wrong.”

-That sentence does something most professional positioning doesn’t do — it challenges the identity of every PM the reader has ever worked with.
-They think of three people immediately.
-I haven’t attacked my competitors.
-The reader does it for me.
+That sentence challenges the identity of every PM the reader has worked with — the one who became the bottleneck, the single point everything depended on.
+They picture three people immediately.
+I haven’t attacked anyone; the reader does it for me.

 The symbol — The Keystone